mika-s/mika-s.github.io/_posts/2018-12-30-creating-port-independent-wireshark-dissectors-in-lua.markdown

 udp_port:add(4001, scp_protocol)
 ```

-It puts the protocol flag and message ID on the sub tree and is registered to UDP ports 4000 and 4001.
+It puts the protocol flag and message ID on the subtree and is registered to UDP ports 4000 and 4001.

 Let's convert this into a heuristic dissector.